-- Wine sales shall be conducted off site off-site or by internet, mail order, c. telephone, facsimile, or similar means, only.
-No on siteon-site sales, tasting, or public access shall be allowed either directly or by appointment; - d.
+- c.
+Wine sales shall be conducted off-siteoff-site or by internet, mail order, telephone, facsimile, or similar means, only.
+No on-siteon-site sales, tasting, or public access shall be allowed either directly or by appointment; - d.
 Compliance with all applicable local, State, and federal laws shall be verified prior to operation.
-At a minimum, the following shall be required: - (11)Fire district review of the facility for consistency with the fire code: - (22)Waste Discharge Permit or Waiver of Discharge Permit from Regional Water Quality Control Board; - Winegrower license from the ABC; (33) - Bonding through the Alcohol and Tobacco Tax and Trade (44)Bureau: and - Building permit, subject to review and approval of Development (55) Services and Environmental Management. - Uses Requiring an Administrative Permit or a Minor Use Permit.
-Uses allowed by I. Administrative Permit or Minor Use permit as shown in Table 17.40.400.1 shall comply with Section 17.52 and the following:

--1.-The use is incidental and accessory to the winery:

-A commercial kitchen established for a winery may be used for preparation 2.of food served on site on site or off-site off-site or may be leased as a catering facility under an administrative permit.
+At a minimum, the following shall be required: - $(\underline{14})$ Fire district review of the facility for consistency with the fire code; - (22) Waste Discharge Permit or Waiver of Discharge Permit from Regional Water Quality Control Board; - $(\underline{33})$ Winegrower license from the ABC; - (44) Bonding through the Alcohol and Tobacco Tax and Trade Bureau; and - (55) Building permit, subject to review and approval of Development Services and Environmental Management. - I. Uses Requiring an Administrative Permit or a Minor Use Permit.
+Uses allowed by Administrative Permit or Minor Use permit as shown in Table 17.40.400.1 shall comply with Section 17.52 and the following: - \\\\\1.-The use is incidental and accessory to the winery: - 2.- A commercial kitchen established for a winery may be used for preparation of food served on siteon-site or off siteoff-site or may be leased as a catering facility under an administrative permit.
 The administrative permit shall verify that all approvals from applicable agencies including, but not limited to El Dorado County Environmental Management Department, California Department of Public Health, and California Department of Food and Agriculture have been obtained.